 - You can make a representation online.

 If your representation is successful the PCN will be cancelled and we will send you a Notice of Acceptance.
-If it is not successful we will send you a Notice of Rejection and a form giving you the opportunity to refer your case to the Independent Adjudicator.
-At this stage you may pay the full charge or make an appeal by sending the completed appeals form to the Independent Adjudicator at the Traffic Penalty Tribunal.
+If it is not successful we will send you a Notice of Rejection and provide details of how to pay the charge or appeal against the decision to an independent Adjudicator at the Traffic Penalty Tribunal.
 There is no charge to appeal.
-The decision by the Independent Adjudicator is final and binding on both sides.
+The decision by the Adjudicator is final and binding on both sides.

 The NtO contains the specified grounds on which you may make a representation and in addition we must consider any other reasons why you believe we should cancel the Notice.
 Here are some examples of possible reasons, please note these are for guidance only:

 |Pay and Display ticket machine was out of order.||Notice may be waived if there are ticket machine records confirming a malfunction and no other working machine was available for use within street.
 If only one machine present in the location and there is evidence to support the claim the notice may be waived.|

 |I was delayed due to an emergency.||Notice may be waived if appropriate supporting evidence from doctor / emergency service is provided.|